matiaspakua/tech.notes.io/pages/on_rest_api_notes.md

 ## What is JSON?

-JSON (Javascript Object Notation) provides a data interchange format that represents the particular information of an object in a format that you can easily read and understand.
+JSON (JavaScript Object Notation) provides a data interchange format that represents the particular information of an object in a format that you can easily read and understand.
 We'll use JSON as our data interchange format for the Family Cash Card API.

 ```json